pyserial/pyserial/documentation/pyserial_api.rst

     VID:PID or texts.

     Unfortunately, on some systems list_ports only lists a subset of the port names with no additional information.
-Currently, on Windows and Linux it should find additional information.
+Currently, on Windows and Linux and OSX it should find additional information.